karlgrz/karlgrz.com/site/content/post/2022-01-27-my-favorite-records-of-2021.markdown

 ![](/images/2022-01-27-my-favorite-records-of-2021/KingBuffalo.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_kw11T7oteQ75pejK_Ip_iZe3PC8_F1t4Y) | [Spotify](https://open.spotify.com/album/031668YzIc2Lxmb8FiR8d9)

 King Buffalo have come a long way since I saw them open for Elder in 2017.
-They two stand out LPs last year, the other recorded in a cave.
+They released two stand out LPs last year, the other recorded in a cave.
 The Burden of Restlessness is my favorite, though.
 This record is just leaps and bounds ahead of where they were just a couple years ago.
 The production is great, but the songwriting chops and performance of this trio is out of this world from start to finish.
 They take you on a wondrous, psychedelic journey that you don't want to end.
 "Another one dead in the wasteland."
 Perfect record.

 ## 2.)
 Ethereal Shroud - Trisagion
 ![](/images/2022-01-27-my-favorite-records-of-2021/EtherealShroud.jpg)